RCA's Amazing AR-88 Series of Receivers

 both) will make the panel look almost like new.

 There are some engraved AR-88 panels that turn up from time to time.
-I haven't seen one up close, so I'm not sure of the quality or even the origin of the engraved panels.
+I haven't seen one up close, so I'm not sure of the quality.
 It appears from what has been reported so far that the early production AR-88 for export only had engraved nomenclature.
+Photograph of gloss black/engraved panel is in Part 1.

 On the rear of the panel are eight 1/4x20 studs that are spot-welded to the panel.
 These are what mount the front panel to the side panels.
 Sometimes, with really rough treatment, one or more of these studs might break at the spot-weld.
 Since the panel normally can't be re-painted, the broken stud can't be spot-welded back in place.
 It is possible to re-mount the stud using J-B Weld.
 The tensile strength of cured J-B Weld is over 3000 lbs.
 With careful preparation of the surfaces and by drilling a small hole in the back of the stud for the J-B Weld to bond to, it is possible to end up with a bond that is nearly as strong as the original spot weld was.
 When tightening the nut back onto the stud be sure to only tighten enough to compress the lock washer.
 Though the pull of the nut doesn't work against the J-B Weld joint the torque or twisting action does.
 Compressing the lock washer provides ample tightness.